okta/okta.github.io/_source/_posts/2018-03-01-develop-microservices-jhipster-oauth.md

 **Changelog:**

-* Aug 13, 2018: Updated to use JHipster 5.1.0 and Spring Boot 2.0.
-See the example app changes in [spring-boot-microservices-example#17](https://github.com/oktadeveloper/spring-boot-microservices-example/pull/17); changes to this post can be viewed in [okta.github.io#2049](https://github.com/okta/okta.github.io/pull/2049).
+* Aug 14, 2018: Updated to use JHipster 5.1.0 and Spring Boot 2.0.3.
+Removed Elasticsearch from blog and store apps since it doesn't work on Heroku.
+See the example app changes in [okta-jhipster-microservices-oauth-example#2](https://github.com/oktadeveloper/okta-jhipster-microservices-oauth-example/pull/2); changes to this post can be viewed in [okta.github.io#2049](https://github.com/okta/okta.github.io/pull/2049).